Talking Heads: Understanding Inter-layer Communication in Transformer Language Models: Communication Channels Carry Interpretable Content-Independent Signals

 On inhibition heads, we find that scaling a single component at a time is enough to switch the attention of the mover head to the other name.
 The inhibition score is highest when the S1 token is inhibited, but as Figure \ref{fig:ioi_intervs} shows, downscaling 8.10.1 only increases inhibition when S1 is first, and \textit{decreases} it when IO is first.
 The opposite is true for upscaling the component.
 This tells us that the component is passing a positional signal: either inhibit name one or name two.
 This is consistent with what \citet{wang2022interpretability} found, but our intervention shows that we can \textit{completely} divorce the context from this ability.
 Since we are setting the head output to a scaled singular vector from the weights, we are bypassing the attention mechanism entirely, so non of the information on what to inhibit is coming from the value vectors of the IO or S tokens.
 This tells us that the model is capable of representing pointers, or storing bindings in the keys of earlier tokens that represent indexed lists, similar to the finding in \citet{feng2023}.
 We explore this further in Section \ref{sec:inhibition_in_ll}.
 The bottom of Figure \ref{fig:ioi_intervs} shows that scaling diagonally in a 2D subspace of the duplicate token head and adding the resulting vector to the residual stream of the IO or S1 token right before the inhibition heads also allows for modulating the selected name.

 Although we get fine control over the attention of the mover head, we have not answered whether this has a real effect on the output behavior.
 Additionally, \citet{makelov2024is} argue that interventions on subspaces, such as the case here, are prone to a \textit{subspace illusion} in which the effect is not what it seems.
 To address this, we measure the Fractional Logit Difference Decrease (FLDD) and Interchange Accuracy of patching the subspaces in the inhibition channel between minimally different IOI examples.
-GPT2-Small achieves an FLDD of 97.5\% and and interchange accuracy of 35\%.
-Such strong results from only patching three 1D subspaces supports the view that these subspaces are a primary mechanism controlling name selection.
-On OpenWebText \citep{Gokaslan2019OpenWeb}, we find that the inhibition heads are primarily active in lists and settings where repetitions should be avoided, such as ``serotonin, dopamine, and..." where the heads will attend from the commas to the previous chemicals.
-A natural followup given the IOI results and these observations is to explore their role as an indexing function, which we do in the Laundry List task.
+GPT2-Small achieves an FLDD of 97.5\% and and interchange accuracy of 35\%. \citet{makelov2024is} report a baseline that achieves -8\% FLDD and 0.0\% Interchange.
+By taking the gradient to directly optimize a single vector for this task they achieve 111.5\% FLDD and 45.1\% Interchange.
+Our results in comparison, support the view that these 1D subspaces are a primary mechanism controlling name selection.
+In Appendix \ref{sec:inhib_open_domain} we also find that these inhibition signals are active broadly during next work prediction.
+On OpenWebText \citep{Gokaslan2019OpenWeb}, we find that the inhibition heads are primarily active in lists and settings where repetitions should be avoided; for example, in comma separated lists (attending from commas to previously seen items).
+A natural followup given the IOI results and these observations is to explore their role as an indexing function, which we perform with the Laundry List task.